 However, the HLSL debugger is currently limited in the following ways:

 It's not possible to debug an app and its shader code at the same time.
 However, you can alternate between them.

 You can add variables and registers to the Watch window, but expressions are not supported.

 Nevertheless, the HLSL debugger provides a better, more CPU-like debugging experience than would be possible otherwise.

-The HLSL shader debugger doesn't support Edit & Continue in the same way that the CPU debugger does because the GPU execution model doesn't allow shader state to be undone.
-Instead, the HLSL debugger supports Edit & Apply, which allows you to edit HLSL source files and then choose Apply to regenerate the frame to see the effect of your changes.
+The HLSL shader debugger doesn't support Edit and Continue in the same way that the CPU debugger does because the GPU execution model doesn't allow shader state to be undone.
+Instead, the HLSL debugger supports Edit and Apply, which allows you to edit HLSL source files and then choose Apply to regenerate the frame to see the effect of your changes.
 Your modified shader code is stored in a separate file to preserve the integrity of your project's original HLSL source file, but when you're satisfied with your changes you can choose Copy to… to copy the changes into your project.
 Using this feature, you can quickly iterate on shader code that contains errors and eliminate costly rebuild and capture steps from your HLSL debugging workflow.